Centre encouraging mineral exploration in NE: Minister | Politics

 Nagaland Chief Minister Neiphiu Rio hoped that this conclave will open a new chapter in the history of mineral exploration in the region.

-He said that the ''visionary leadership of Prime Minister Narendra Modi, and dynamic leadership of Union Minister of Mines and Coal, has brought about major reforms in the mining sector'' of the country.
+He said that the ''visionary leadership of Prime Minister Narendra Modi, and dynamic leadership of Union Mines and Coal minister, has brought about major reforms in the mining sector'' of the country.

 Expressing concern that the northeastern states are yet to make a mark in the mineral block auction, he said ''such issues need to be addressed''.

-Nagaland, besides oil and natural gas, has economically viable resources such as coal, limestone (cement & chemical grade) and multi-metal magnetite, the CM said.
+Nagaland, besides oil and natural gas, has economically viable resources such as coal, limestone (cement and chemical grade) and multi-metal magnetite, the CM said.

 ''These factors have inhibited the proactive participation of exploration and extraction agencies in the state,'' he lamented.